nix-community/flakelight/API_GUIDE.md

 also be available in the NixOS instance's pkgs.

-When using the result of calling `nixpkgs.lib.nixosSystem`, the `config.propogationModule` value can be used as a NixOS module to gain the above benefits.
+When using the result of calling `nixpkgs.lib.nixosSystem`, the `config.propagationModule` value can be used as a NixOS module to gain the above benefits.

 For example: